jimfinnis/angort/THREADS.md

 Oh lord, threads.
 There is a threading library in **angortplugins**, but in order to work it relies on Angort being properly thread-safe, which it isn't.
-First I'll deal with how the library works (or rather *should* work, and then I'll deal with what needs to be done.
+First I'll deal with how the library works (or rather *should* work), and then I'll deal with what needs to be done.

 ## Threads and GC
 Because threads can theoretically modify any object, to make it work